ManishBisht17/JavaScript-Forkify-Food-Recipe-Searching-Application/README.md

-🍴 Introducing Forkify – Your Personal Recipe Finder & Bookmarking App! 🚀
+🍴 Forkify – Your Smart Recipe Finder & Bookmarking App 🚀
 🔗 Live Demo: https://forkifymanish.vercel.app/

-I’m excited to showcase Forkify, a dynamic recipe search and bookmarking web application built with HTML, CSS, and Vanilla JavaScript.
-This project emphasizes real-time functionality, clean responsive UI, and seamless API integration to enhance the user experience.
+I’m thrilled to share Forkify, a sleek and powerful recipe search application built with HTML, CSS, and Vanilla JavaScript.
+It delivers a seamless user experience through real-time API integration, an elegant UI, and practical features that make meal planning easy and enjoyable.

-✨ Key Features
+✨ Highlights & Features
-✅ Real-time Recipe Search – Find recipes instantly by ingredients, meal types, or cuisine using a third-party API ✅ Bookmarking System – Save and manage your favorite recipes with ease ✅ Detailed Recipe View – Access ingredients, cooking instructions, and nutrition info all in one place ✅ Responsive Design – Optimized for both desktop and mobile devices ✅ Serving Size Adjustment – Automatically scales ingredient quantities based on selected servings
+🔍 Live Recipe Search – Instantly explore thousands of recipes by ingredient, meal type, or cuisine with real-time API calls 📌 Bookmark Your Favorites – Save recipes you love and access them anytime 📋 Full Recipe Details – Get ingredients, step-by-step instructions, and nutritional information in one clean view 📱 Responsive Interface – Looks and works beautifully across all screen sizes, from desktop to mobile 📏 Adjustable Servings – Dynamically scale ingredients based on the number of servings you need

+Forkify is more than just a project — it’s a practical solution for anyone who loves cooking and exploring new recipes.
+Whether you're a beginner or a pro in the kitchen, Forkify helps you stay organized and inspired.